-This is the technique used by Permaculture authors Eric Toensmeier and Jonathan Bates when they converted their tiny 1/10 acre suburban backyard into a perennial food garden of exotic plants located at Holyoke, Massachusetts.
+The scattergun technique in permaculture – planting over 300 edible plants in your backyard to see what sticks, what takes off and what dies in the process.
+This is the technique used by Permaculture authors Eric Toensmeier and Jonathan Bates when they converted their 1/10 acre suburban backyard into a perennial food garden of exotic plants located at Holyoke in Massachusetts.
 They transformed it into a functioning cold climate urban paradise.

 They’ve successfully turned their passion into a success.
-Authoring a number of books including the book documenting their ten year labor of love on this garden, called “Paradise Lot.”
+They have authored a number of books including the book documenting their ten-year labor of love on this garden, called Paradise Lot.

 They grow over 200 perennial food plants in temperatures that plunge below minus 20°C (-4°F).